 It is very understandable that you have questions about Amsterdam Red Light District.
 It’s a one of a kind neighbourhood!
-Where else in the world do you have window prostitutes, cannabis shops, magic truffles stores & sex shows?
+Where else in the world do you have window prostitutes, coffee shops, magic truffles stores & sex shows?
 Look no further & avoid ambiguities.
 This list with all Q & A’s about Amsterdam Red Light District offers the solution.
 Our experts answer all frequently asked questions for free!DOWNLOAD AMSTERDAM APP

 There are several stories about the origin of the name: Red Light District.
 For example, after a year of mourning, the widows of seafarers of the VOC would show the surroundings through a red lantern on their window that they were available again.

 There is also a story about the early railroad workers in the United States.
 They carried a red lantern with them at night, after the service, so that they could be easily found in an emergency.
 Many of these workers who visited prostitutes left this red lamp in the porch or put the lamp behind the window.

 There is also a biblical explanation.
 The book of Joshua tells the story of Rahab, a prostitute in Jericho, who marked her home with a red rope.

 ✦ Singel/Spuistraat area.

 Amsterdam, De Wallen, Oudezijds Achterburgwal.

 Yes, all three Red Light District areas can be visited.
 And all venues, attractions and window brothels are open!

 Amsterdam Red Light District – De Wallen – is located in the old city centre.
 Just a few hundred meters south of Amsterdam Central Station.
 It can be found in the centre between Damm Platz and Nieuwmarkt Square.